Moritz Baier-Lentz

-Moritz Baier-Lentz is a German-American venture capitalist.
-He is a partner and the head of gaming & interactive media at Lightspeed Venture Partners, leading the firm's investments in gaming and artificial intelligence, including agentic simulations in video games and foundation models and applications for generative media creation.
+Moritz Baier-Lentz (born January 20, 1986) is a German-American venture capitalist.
+He is a partner and the head of gaming & interactive media at Lightspeed Venture Partners, leading the firm's investments in gaming and artificial intelligence, including foundation models for spatiotemporal reasoning (such as action policies and world models), as well as applications for generative media creation and agentic simulations in video games.